kpost34/grasshopper_soil_animal/README.md

 # **Effects of Grasshoppers on Soil Animal Communities**
-Re-analysis of master's thesis using tidyverse packages.
+Data tidying using tidyverse packages.

 ## Introduction
-The aim of this project was to assess the impact of grasshopper feeding on assemblages of soil nematodes and microarthropods in the shortgrass steppe of northern Colorado.
-A short-term field experiment was conducted and data on grasshoppers, plants (above- and belowground), and soil moisture, nematodes, and microarthropods were collected.
-The data were cleaned and wrangled using tidyverse packages, and analysis included parametric and non-parmaetric tests, multivariate methods, and a mixed-effects model.
+The overall goal of this project was to assess the impact of grasshopper feeding on assemblages of soil nematodes and microarthropods in the shortgrass steppe of northern Colorado.
+In this specific data project, the aim was to use tidyverse packages (e.g., forcats, dplyr) to clean and wrangle the data from raw to tidy in preparation for analysis.

 ## Technologies
 * RStudio 1.2.5033